tpoppels/tpoppels.github.io/_pages/talks.md

 **Poppels, T.** & Swingley, D. (2013). *How Do We Learn Vowels?*.
 Penn Psychology undergraduate Research Fair, 26th May 2013, Philadelphia, PA. <a href='https://tpoppels.github.io/files/2013-poppels-swingley-penn-slides.pdf' target='_blank' style='color:blue'>[PDF]</a>

 # Conference posters
 **Poppels, T.** & Kehler, A. (2019). *Ellipsis and the QuD: Evidence from Sluicing with Nominal Antecedents*.
+Architectures and Mechanisms for Language Processing (AMLaP) 2019, Sep 6-8 2019, Moscow, Russia. <a href='https://tpoppels.github.io/files/2019-poppels-kehler-amlap-nominal-antecedent-sluicing.pdf' target='_blank' style='color:blue'>[PDF]</a>

+**Poppels, T.** & Kehler, A. (2019). *Syntactically-Mismatched Questions are Easy to Sluice if you Know How*.
+Architectures and Mechanisms for Language Processing (AMLaP) 2019, Sep 6-8 2019, Moscow, Russia. <a href='https://tpoppels.github.io/files/2019-poppels-kehler-amlap-tough-sluicing.pdf' target='_blank' style='color:blue'>[PDF]</a>

+**Poppels, T.** & Kehler, A. (2019). *Ellipsis and the QuD: Evidence from Sluicing with Nominal Antecedents*.
 XPRAG, 20th June 2019, Edinburgh, UK. <a href='https://tpoppels.github.io/files/2019-poppels-kehler-xprag-poster.pdf' target='_blank' style='color:blue'>[PDF]</a>

 **Poppels, T.** & Kehler, A. (2019). *Sluicing Inferred Propositions*.
 Sluicing and Ellipsis at 50, 12-13th April 2019, Chicago, IL. <a href='https://tpoppels.github.io/files/2019-poppels-kehler-sluicingat50-poster.pdf' target='_blank' style='color:blue'>[PDF]</a>